Monsters of Morningside

 They snacked on apples, pecans and cheese in the back yard while Kuku meandered with a rake, a hoe, and a basket for collecting treasures.
 Rare sunbeams slanted over the grass at November angles; wind that was uncommonly soft and warm touched their faces.
 Linden had brought their latest monster-map in progress, and they worked on that at the coffee table in the family room while Kuku rattled around in the kitchen.

 Finally the dinner hour arrived, and Kuku served her signature pimento cheese sandwiches on white bread, with a salad of butter lettuce and mandarin oranges.
 Dessert was peanut butter and jelly sandwiches.
-Dad stayed at the table a little longer than was usual these days, leaning back in his chair while Alex and Linden chewed their peanut butter and jelly into clever shapes.
+Dad stayed at the table a little longer than was usual these days, leaning back in his chair while Alex and Linden chewed their peanut butter and jelly into monster shapes.
 A stream of drowsy happiness flowed through Alex.
 Without thinking, he looked up to drink in his father's eye-light.

 By the time they'd loaded the dishwasher and cleared the crumbs, it was dark outside.
 Dad stretched and yawned in the easy chair.
 Kuku rattled and yawned in the kitchen.
 Alex and Linden exchanged excited looks.